-4.2.4 As outlined in the MTFS reports to Cabinet and Council, MTFS Principle 12 states that "Resources are allocated to deliver the Bridgend Change Programme based on clear strategic plans that are kept under review by Corporate Directors to maintain alignment with the MTFS and a MTFS Budget Reduction Contingency will be maintained".
+4.2.4 As outlined in the MTFS reports to Cabinet and Council, MTFS Principle 7 states that "Savings proposals are fully developed and include realistic delivery timescales prior to inclusion in the annual budget.
+An MTFS Budget Reduction Contingency Reserve will be maintained to mitigate against unforeseen delays".
 A Budget Reduction Contingency was established in 2016-17.
 This reserve has been used to meet specific budget reduction proposals in previous years on a one-off basis pending alternative measures.
 Following agreement with the S151 Officer, it is being used in 2019-20 to mitigate the on-going shortfall on the following budget reductions proposals:-